stripe2933/vk-gltf-viewer/docs/performance-comparison.md

 - For F3D, I turned off the ambient occlusion, axis/grid visualization and HDRI ambient lighting.
 And turned on the antialiasing and HDRI skybox lighting.
 Since F3D is based on OpenGL, it does not support the Metal FPS HUD, therefore I used the application-provided FPS meter.
 - For gltf-viewer-rs, I turned off the SSAO and turned on the HDR tone mapping.
-- For Vulkan-glTF-PBR, I don't know why but the swapchain is always presenting the image at fixed 120 FPS (regardless of the rendering time, even it took more than its vsync time!), therefore I slightly modified the FPS print code so that it can measure **the time between each `vkQueuePresentKHR` call**.
-Since this limit, **even if the real FPS is more than 120 FPS, it is recorded as 120 FPS.**
 - For my application, I disabled the mouse picking and outline rendering.
 - For Vulkan applications (except for F3D),
   - I disabled the validation layer for the entire system using Vulkan configurator.